 Sheet Pan Turkey is what everyone is talking about!
 This is how to cook a moist turkey in just 1 hour and have it taste amazing with crispy skin you love.

 I will start my explanation of how I made this quick sheet pan turkey with the fact that I have NEVER cooked a turkey in my life before.
-I know, crazy right….especially since I am a food blogger and all.
-I guess my excuse/reason is that I’ve always had a parent or in laws who have hosted Thanksgiving or Christmas so it wasn’t my job.
+Crazy right??
+Especially since I am a food blogger and all.
+Suppose my excuse/reason is that I’ve always had a parent or in laws who have hosted Thanksgiving or Christmas so it wasn’t my job.
 Now that we live away from family I guess we’re kinda’ on our own so I thought I’d attempt one today, in a different way of course because that is just me, and I was so proud of myself!!

 Kinda’ makes me feel like I’m officially an adult or something…..at 42. 😉